brooklynrail/brooklynrail-platform/content/events/2022/06/ukrainians-on-ukraine-part-iii-featuring-maya-hayuk-and-betty-roytburd.md

 ---
-title: "A Look at the Ukrainian Diaspora: Featuring Maya Hayuk and Betty Roytburd, in conversation with Adriana Farmiga"
+title: "Cultural Practice in the Ukrainian Diaspora: Maya Hayuk and Betty Roytburd in conversation with Adriana Farmiga"
 deck: ""
 summary: Featuring Maya Hayuk, Betty Roytburd and Adriana Farmiga.
 We conclude with a poetry reading by Maya Hayuk.